Equinix to launch data centre in Hamburg, its fourth German market

 Equinix intends to refurbish the two-story industrial building (which is around 12,000 square metres) and revamp the space into an interconnection and carrier-neitral colocation environment, consisting of 375 cabinets in phase one and with the capability o expand to 1,875 cabinets at full build.

 Equinix’s purchase of the facility was closed in December 28 2018, and expects the new data center to be open for business in Q3 2019.

 "The German economy continues to be a source of strength in Europe, and demand for interconnection continues to rise to meet the IT transformation needs of businesses,” says Equinix EMEA president Eric Schwartz.

 “By expanding to a fourth market in Germany, Equinix will provide multinational customers with greater choice of where they build their digital edge."

 Equinix’s interest in Hamburg certainly seems logical given it has a population of over five million and its metro area is the second largest city in Germany.
 According to Equinix, there is also a growing technology community that includes several eCommerce companies that demand low latency, increased bandwidth and connectivity.

 Equinix asserts the building is perfect for its needs as it is strategically located in proximity to the North Sea, providing easy access for subsea cable landing stations – the company has sealed more than 20 subsea cable landing deals in recent years.

-The company maintains a significant presence in Germany with its data centres serving more than 900 companies across nine facilities in Frankfurt, Munich, Dusseldorf, and soon Hamburg.
+The company maintains a significant presence in Germany with its data centers serving more than 900 companies across nine facilities in Frankfurt, Munich, Dusseldorf, and soon Hamburg.

-Equinix has previously committed to committing more than $150 million in organic expansion of its German data centres for the fiscal years 2019-2019.
+Equinix has previously committed to committing more than $150 million in organic expansion of its German data centers for the fiscal years 2019-2019.